Cimpress-MCP/auth0-sso-login.js/README.md

     profileRefreshed(profile) {
       // once the profile is refreshed, which includes the auth0 sub and other meta data
-      // a typical use case is to show the username on screen },
+      // a typical use case is to show the username on screen
+      // or use getProfile()
+    },
-    // the auth token was retrieved, this is an option to store the token for later use tokenRefreshed(authResult) {
+    // the auth token was retrieved, this is an option to store the token for later use tokenRefreshed() {
-      // once a new token was retrieved from auth0
+      // once a new token was retrieved from auth0, this happens right before expiry.
+When using getIdToken(), it may be an unnecessary hook.
-      // a typical use case is to store the token for calling other services },
+    },
     // called before logout or when there's a problem with the current user, for example an invalid token
     // this gives implementors the option to remove the current user's details from the store if saved